cztomczak/cefpython/docs/Tutorial.md

 1. `from cefpython3 import cefpython as cef` - Import the cefpython module and make a short "cef" alias
 2. `sys.excepthook = cef.ExceptHook` - Overwrite Python's default
-   exception handler so that all CEF sub-processes are terminated when Python exception occurs.
+   exception handler so that all CEF sub-processes are reliably terminated when Python exception occurs.
 To understand this better read the "Architecture" and "Handling Python exceptions" sections further down in this Tutorial.
 3. `cef.Initialize()` - Initialize CEF.
 This function must be called somewhere in the beginning of your code.
 It must be called before any application window is created.
 It must be called only once